sebspion/reqs/draft-ietf-lake-reqs.md

 * The protocol shall support both pre-shared key and asymmetric key authentication.
 PAKE and post-quantum key exchange is out of scope, but may be supported in a later version.
 * The protocol shall allow multiple elliptic curves for asymmetric keys
 * The AKE shall support negotiation of all the COSE algorithms used in the AKE and that OSCORE supports.
 A successful negotiation shall result in the most preferred algorithms of one of the parties which are supported by the other.
-* The AKE shall support different AEAD/MAC algorithms for AKE and OSCORE
+* The AKE shall support different AEAD/MAC algorithms for AKE and OSCORE.
+In particular, the length of the MAC for the AKE may be required to be larger than for OSCORE.
+Other instances of algorithms different for the AKE and OSCORE may be added in the design phase.

 The AKE negotiation must be protected against downgrade attacks.